cyberbotics/webots-doc/reference/nodes-and-functions.md

 This manual covers all the functions of the controller API, necessary to program robots.
 The C prototypes of these functions are described under the *SYNOPSIS* tag.
-The prototypes for the other languages are available through hyperlinks or directly in .
+The prototypes for the other languages are available through hyperlinks or directly in [this chapter](other-apis.md#other-apis).
 The language-related particularities mentioned under the label called *C++ Note, Java Note, Python Note, Matlab Note*, etc.